Salisbury Steak with Brown Gravy is a family-favorite-comfort-food! Quick and easy using simple ingredients!

 - 1 whole egg lightly beaten

-- 1/2 large yellow onion diced (for meat mixture)
+- 1 cup chopped yellow onion (for meat mixture)

 - 2 cloves garlic minced

 - ½ tablespoon salt